 Mr. ZHOU Xing is a Director of China Merchants Capital Investment Co., Ltd. which is actively involved in direct investments and which may compete, either directly or indirectly, with the business of the Group.
-Mr. ZHANG Rizhong is the General Manager and a Director of China Merchants Investment Development Company Limited which is actively involved in direct investments in the PRC and which may compete, either directly or indirectly, with the business of the Group.
 Ms. KAN Ka Yee, Elizabeth is a Director of various companies within First Eastern Investment Group which is actively involved in direct investments in the PRC and which may compete, either directly or indirectly, with the business of the Group.
-However, the Company is capable of carrying on its business independently of, and at arm's length from, the businesses of China Merchants Capital Investment Co., Ltd., China Merchants Investment Development Company Limited and First Eastern Investment Group.
-If conflict of interest arises on the part of Mr. ZHOU Xing, Mr. ZHANG Rizhong, or Ms. KAN Ka Yee, Elizabeth, as the case may be, he or she shall, pursuant to the Articles of Association of the Company, not vote nor be counted in the quorum on the relevant resolution of the Board.
+However, the Company is capable of carrying on its business independently of, and at arm's length from, the businesses of China Merchants Capital Investment Co., Ltd. and First Eastern Investment Group.
+If conflict of interest arises on the part of Mr. ZHOU Xing or Ms. KAN Ka Yee, Elizabeth, as the case may be, he or she shall, pursuant to the Articles of Association of the Company, not vote nor be counted in the quorum on the relevant resolution of the Board.